AlxHnr/dlaunch-tools/README.md

 make uninstall
 ```

-If you want to get rid of all the user files dlaunch-tools has created, run
+If you want to get rid of all the data files dlaunch-tools has created, run
 these commands:

 ```sh